CSDSkilling/iengage/project-files/case-study/Data and AI/RAG Escape Room.md

 </div>
 <script>
  let currentPuzzle = 1;
 const clues = ["The thief often leaves a coffee mug on their desk", "The thief usually visits the office early in the morning", "The thief often brings a laptop with a unique sticker.", "The thief prefers to work in a quiet corner of the office", "The thief often leaves the office just before lunch."];
-    const correctAnswers = ["b", "b", "b", "a","a"];
+const correctAnswers = ["b", "b", "b", "a", "a"];

 function startEscapeRoom() {
     document.getElementById('intro').style.display = 'none';
     showPuzzle(currentPuzzle);
 }

 function showPuzzle(puzzleNumber) {
     document.getElementById(`puzzle${puzzleNumber}`).style.display = 'block';
 }

 function checkAnswer(puzzleNumber) {
     const selectedOption = document.querySelector(`input[name="answer${puzzleNumber}"]:checked`);
     const clueElement = document.getElementById(`clue${puzzleNumber}`);